Skip to main content

 Functions

-Functions extend the capabilities of your bot by allowing you to implement custom logic and perform actions that go beyond the built-in features.
+Functions extend the capabilities of your AI-agent by allowing you to implement custom logic and perform actions that go beyond the built-in features.

-Your bot can use them to execute various tasks.
-For instance, it can can display the bot ID, format dates into readable strings, extract specific categories from user input, parse multi-part FAQ responses into manageable outputs, and much more.
+Your AI-agent can use them to execute various tasks.
+For instance, it can can display the AI-agent ID, format dates into readable strings, extract specific categories from user input, parse multi-part FAQ responses into manageable outputs, and much more.

-• Personalized Logic Integration: Functions enable you to add tailored logic that meets specific requirements, which might not be covered by default bot capabilities.
+• Personalized Logic Integration: Functions enable you to add tailored logic that meets specific requirements, which might not be covered by default AI-agent capabilities.

 • Enhanced flexibility: By writing custom functions, you can handle unique scenarios, perform complex operations, and integrate with external systems.